 But my very favorite playdough recipe doesn’t call for cream of tartar and doesn’t involve using the cooktop, either.
 I appreciate both those things.
-For one, I’m always out of cream of tartar because I make so much playdough, and second, I seldom get heat right on the stove top and my pladough frequenctly ends up sticking to my stainless steel pans.
+For one, I’m always out of cream of tartar because I make so much playdough, and second, I seldom get the heat right on the stovetop and my playdough frequently ends up sticking to my stainless steel pans.
 Neither are good for me or my playdough.

 So, I created this playdough recipe without cream of tartar and I use it every darn time I need more playdough.
 It works wonders because it is made in smaller batches, making it super easy to whip up a whole rainbow of colors.
 I love that I can literally make the whole rainbow in about twenty minutes.